Spleens are beautiful! A Shutterstock Licensed Image.

 - Pain or discomfort in the left shoulder

 - Frequent infections

 - Little desire to speak

 - Prolonged headache

 - Tired eyes

-Spleen Herbs and Supplements
+Herbs and Supplements for a Healthy Spleen

 The company Standard Process has several products that help the immune system.
 They also sell excellent products directed at the spleens, most notably, “Spleen Desiccated.”
 These types of products are finding their ways into western medical research and are showing encouraging outcomes when compared to pharmaceuticals and other types of supplements.
 Consider researching bovine and porcine concentrated, desiccated spleen extracts to improve the health of your spleen.